Tai Chi and Qi Gong for Rehabilitation and Well-Being (8-day course)

 The program is delivered with a mix of theory, discussion and practice.
 The experiential nature of the training means there is no final exam, as assessment is done on an ongoing basis, plus evidence of application and understanding at each module.
 The program is delivered in four blocks of 2-days over the year and those attending are expected to feedback, at each module, on their sessions.

-This program is accredited by Chartered Institute for the Management of Sport and Physical Activity (CIMPSA) and awared 10 development points (CPD) which is the maximum possible.
-It is inline with the new standard written to support people with long term-term conditions.
+This program is accredited by the Chartered Institute for the Management of Sport and Physical Activity (CIMPSA) and awarded 10 development points (CPD) which is the maximum possible.
+It is in line with the new standard written to support people with long term-term conditions.

 What qualification will I receive?

 You will receive a qualification in “Teaching Tai Chi for Rehabilitation”.
 This is valid for one year.
 After which you will then need to attend a CPD day (usually £30-50), then every two years to maintain accreditation.
 Our programs are the only Tai Chi programs currently accredited by CIMSPA

 Where and when is the course?